MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-direct-reports-of-the-current-user-s-manager.md

 - csharp
 ---

-# How to: Get Information About Direct Reports of the Current User's Manager
+# Get Information About Direct Reports of the Current User's Manager

 This example gets the direct reports of the current user’s manager, if any, and then displays information about each of the manager’s direct reports.